gvwilson/thirdbit/src/fiction/makers-return/index.md

 Before she could say something as obvious as, "We're trapped!" the one by the lever slid open.

-The bot that stepped into the room had a misshapen boxy body, four legs, two tentacles for arms, and no apparent head.
+The bot that stepped into the room had a boxy body that looked like an oversized doll's head, four legs, and two skinny arms.
 "I should have known it would be you,"
 Patient in Darkness said sourly, its voice straight out of Sindy's nightmares.